Updated February 24, 2021

-- For loans backed by Freddie Mac and Fannie Mae, your lender or loan servicer cannot foreclose until after January 31, 2021.
+- For loans backed by VA, Freddie Mac, and Fannie Mae, your lender or loan servicer cannot foreclose until after February 28, 2021.
 Borrowers may be eligible for forbearance regardless of whether their property is owner-occupied, a second home, or an investment/rental property.
 There currently is no deadline for requesting a mortgage forbearance on Fannie Mae and Freddie Mac mortgages.
 You can also find a housing counselor and options to avoid foreclosure on the Freddie Mac website and on the Fannie Mae website.

 - Many provisions have also been put in place by USDA Rural Development to assist rural residents, communities, and business.
 Foreclosure and eviction moratoriums are in place for 60 days for Single-Family Housing Guaranteed Loan and Direct Loan programs, and for Section 515 Multi-Family Housing.
 Read more about the USDA community relief measures here.

 - The Wisconsin Division of Energy, Housing and Community Resources provides services to Wisconsin qualified residential households with energy assistance and weatherization needs.
 For more information call 1-866-HEATWIS (432-8947) or visit their website for information on who is eligible for assistance and where to apply in your area.

 Some creditors, such as federally-backed mortgages, rent, or student loans, already have a forbearance in place due to the CARES Act.
 The CARES Act also put into place guidelines that only apply to consumers who are approved by their creditor for a forbearance, workout, or similar “accommodation.”
 These CARES Act guidelines are in place until 120 days after the declared state of national emergency ends, which is currently January 20, 2021 if not renewed.
 For these consumers, the CARES Act states that:

 - If the consumer was able to get the accommodation while they were still current (less than 30 days late), their accounts still will be reported as current on their credit report.